PacificBiosciences/pb-CpG-tools/README.md

 #### Details

 The `-p, --pileup_mode` selects the method used to calculate modification probabilities.
 - `model`: This approach is preferred.
 It uses distributions of modification scores and a machine-learning model to calculate the modification probabilities across CG sites.
-Using this option requires providing the path to the directory containing the model files with the `-d, --model_dir` flag.
-The required model is available in the `pileup_calling_model/` directory.
+Using this option requires providing the path to the tensorflow lite model file (ending in *.tflite) with the `--model_file` flag.
+The recommended model is provided in the file `pileup_calling_model.tflite` in this repository.
 - `count`: This method is simplistic.
 For a given site, the number of reads with a modification score of >0.5 and <0.5 are counted and the modification probability is given as a percentage.

 The `-m, --modsites` flag determines which sites will be reported.